Another week, another slew of terrifying stories highlighting the inexorable march of climate change.

 - insurers can incentivise the careful cultivation of farmland rather than its exploitation

-- governments, regulators and financial institutions can apply Cervest’s climate modelling and map it into their own macroeconomic simulations.
+- governments, regulators and financial institutions can apply Cervest’s climate modeling and map it into their own macroeconomic simulations.

 Going forward our platform will also enable us to provide wider land-based asset decision support in areas such as forestry, flood management and soil degradation.